Vintage website uncovers rare lobby cards for timeless Orson Welles classic.

 The Third Man is a stiff drink, with a twist of Lime.

 The 1949 film noir The Third Man is a best-case-scenario of what can happen when great talents collaborate.
 Carol Reed directs, Orson Welles, Alida Valli and Joseph Cotten act from a screenplay penned by master storyteller Graham Greene, and the cinematographer is Robert Krasker.
 Krasker won an Academy Award for his work here, and when you see the velvety blacks and knifing shadows of his nighttime set-ups, as well as the famed scenes shot in the cavernous Vienna sewers and bombed out quadrants of the city center, you’ll understand why.
 The story involves a pulp writer named Holly Martins who arrives in a partitioned post-war Vienna only to find that his friend Harry Lime is dead, run down by a truck.
 When Martins learns that the police are disinterested in the circumstances of Lime’s demise, he decides to do what one of his pulp characters would do—take matters into his own hands.
 But nothing adds up.
 He learns that Lime died instantly, or survived long enough to utter a few last words.
 He finds that Lime was a racketeer, or possibly not.
 And he discovers that two men were present when Lime died—or possibly three.
 That third man seems to be the key to the mystery, but he proves to be damnably elusive.
 We can’t recommend this film highly enough.
-Above you see a pair of rare Japanese posters from The Third Man’s premier in Tokyo today in 1952.
-Japan, Austria, Vienna, Orson Welles, Graham Greene, Carol Reed, Alida Valli, Joseph Cotten, film noir, poster art, cinema, movie review
+Above you see a pair of rare Japanese posters from The Third Man’s premiere in Tokyo today in 1952.

 |